td2thinh/lambda/readme.md

 `term_3` : let r = ref 0 in let f = (λx.!r) in ((f 1) + (f 42)) -> TNat
 `term_4` : let r = ref 0 in let _ignored = r := 42 in let f = (λx.!r) in (f ()) -> TNat
 `term_5` : let r = ref 0 in let g = (λx.let r2 = ref x in (!r + !r2)) in (g 1) -> TNat
+# Parser
+I'm trying to add a parser to the project, I'm using Menhir to generate the parser.

+### Test for the parser is in `tests/parserTest.ml`:

+parsing the map function is not working properly.

 # Project Structure
 ```